 Tornado: A funnel-shaped column of wind, evaporated water, dust and debris that moves rapidly, sweeping up objects in its path.
 It is formed when a thunderstorm occurs in areas of both cold and warm air.

-Hurricane/typhoon/tropical cyclone/tropical storm: A spiral-shaped group of thunderstorms formed over the ocean that forms a cyclone (a circular movement of wind with a low-pressure center)
+Hurricane/typhoon/tropical cyclone/tropical storm: A spiral-shaped group of thunderstorms that have formed in close proximity over the ocean, then collided to create a cyclone (a circular movement of wind with a low-pressure center)

-Earthquake: A sudden shaking of the surface of the earth due to shifts in tectonic plates
+Earthquake: A sudden shaking of the surface of the earth due to tectonic plate shifts

 Seismic activity: The sum of all of the tremors and earthquakes in a region

 Plate tectonics: The movement of the plates that make up Earth’s crust.
-It is driven by movements deep in the Earth.
+This movement driven by movements deep in the Earth.

-Subduction zone: An area where two plates collide and one slides below the other
+Subduction zone: An area where two plates have collided, causing one plate to slide below the other

 Volcano: Vents (openings) in the ground from which magma (molten rock), ash, gas, and rock fragments surge upwards, in an event called an eruption.
 They are often found at boundaries between the plates in Earth’s crust.

-Tsunami: A series of huge, destructive waves formed due to major events like hurricanes, volcanic eruptions, meteorite crashes and earthquakes.
-Tsunamis are sometimes mistakenly known by the misnomer tidal wave.
+Tsunami: A series of huge, destructive waves formed during major events like hurricanes, volcanic eruptions, meteorite crashes and earthquakes.
+Tsunamis are sometimes mistakenly called tidal waves.

 Evaporation: Water vapor that is breaking free from the rest of the liquid